Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 with user-friendly tools to find relevant laws.

 # 1.3 Data Mining Goals
-To achive the business objectives we need to:
+To meet the business objectives, we need to:

 -Build a multiclass text classification model to categorise Zambian legislative documents into predifined legal categories such as Constitutional law, Criminal law  and Commercial law.